Odubolaoluwatimilehin/Solved-Algorithm-Problems/AlphebaticallyLargestLetter Problem/Readme.md

+## Alphebatically largest letter

+### Find the alphebatically largest letter that occurs in both lowercase and uppercase.

 We are given a string S consisting of N letters.
 We want to find the alphebatically largest letter that occurs in both lowercase and uppercase in S, or decide that there are no such letter.

 Note: One letter is alphebatically larger than the another if it occurs later in English alphebatical order.
 For example, "E" is alphebatically larger than "B".